Francesco149/sm64pc_instructions/README.md

 binary will be in `build/sm64.us.f3dex2e`

+NOTE: in these commands when you see -j9 replace that with the number of cores/threads to use when compiling (in my case 9)

 # Before Building

 * get the sm64 US rom in z64 format, rename to `baserom.us.z64` and put it